Gertrude of Nivelles: Relationship with Arnulf of Metz

 Of the other early sources that might establish a link between Ansegisel and Arnulf, all that is left is the Vita Arnulfi, or "Life of Arnulf."
 However, according to Wood, it is "not clear that the Vita Arnulfi... was written in the seventh century."
 It is possible that this work was a forgery, created later to sanctify the Carolingian line.
 This argument is not without base, because after Gertrude died in 659, "her sanctity was unquestionably promoted by the family in the late seventh century" beginning with her Vita in 670.

 Recent popular culture

 The assignment of Gertrude as patron of cats and the designation of the cat as one of her attributes seems to date from the 1980s.
 It is not mentioned at all in Madou's extensive historical survey from 1975.
 A more superficial association of Gertrude with the cat as a mouse hunter goes further back.
-Her veneration as protector against rats and mice dates from the early 15th century during the Black Plague and spread from southwestern Germany to the Netherlands and Catalonia.
+Her veneration as protector against rats and mice dates from the early 15th century during the Black Death and spread from southwestern Germany to the Netherlands and Catalonia.
 Some 20th-century folklore studies research conflated her with the Germanic goddess Frigg, who may have been depicted riding a cat.
 The authoritative Handwörterbuch des deutschen Aberglaubens (published in multiple volumes, 1927–1942) does not verify the connection to cats.
 The first major English-language publication presenting her as patron of cats is a 1981 catalogue of the Metropolitan Museum of Art.